rastapasta/foodsharing/README.md

 * Should hve
   * Abuse report english translation?
   * Pull conversation again when open and coming from background to make sure its marked as read
-  * User Profile -> message button doesn't work for conversations we didn't have yet
   * Loading indicators on login, conversations, conversation, profile
   * Disable and pulsate send message button while sending